-Who are the Covid-19 winners outside the tech space?
-The answer is CPG companies – especially the small ones that have a saavy online presence and haven’t wasted resources with in-store promotions.
+Who are the COVID-19 winners outside the tech space?
+The answer is CPG companies – especially the small ones that have a savvy online presence and haven’t wasted resources with in-store promotions.

 Here are the numbers that prove it:

 - According to market research firm Nielsen, total US CPG sales increased by $8.5 billion during the 2 week period that ended March 21, 2020 (compared to the 2 weeks prior to that).